Kim Jong Nam's death: Body has no puncture wounds

 The four who fled are North Korean, as is one of the four currently in Malaysian custody.

-Interpol is assisting with the search of the suspects at large, each of who left Malaysia the day of Kim's death, Malaysian authorities believe.
+Interpol is assisting with the search for the suspects at large, each of who left Malaysia the day of Kim's death, Malaysian authorities believe.

 When asked if North Korea had ordered his murder, a top Malaysian police official merely said, "the four (on the run) hold North Korean nationality, that is all."